Candidates who could replace Chuck Fletcher as Wild GM

 Dean Lombardi.
 The former Los Angeles Kings general manager has two Stanley Cups on his ledger, which is a heck of a calling card when Leipold has been adamant that this move was made to bring in "someone new" to win a Cup with the group they have.
 He's currently working in the Philadelphia Flyers' organization under Ron Hextall.

 Pierre McGuire.
 Don't laugh.
-He came very close to getting the Pittsburgh Penguins GM job in 2014.
-If the Wild job comes down to selling Leipold on the idea that the candidate has all the answers, Pierre will be the first to tell you that he's the smartest guy in the room.
+He came very close to getting the Penguins GM job in 2014.
+If the Wild job comes down to selling Leipold on the idea that the candidate has all the answers, Pierre will be the first to tell you he's the smartest guy in the room.